Teladoc Health (NYSE:TDOC) Updates Q1 2022 Earnings Guidance

-Teladoc Health (NYSE:TDOC – Get Rating) last announced its earnings results on Tuesday, February 22nd.
-The health services provider reported ($0.07) EPS for the quarter, topping the consensus estimate of ($0.59) by $0.52.
-The business had revenue of $554.20 million for the quarter, compared to the consensus estimate of $546.54 million.
-Teladoc Health had a negative return on equity of 1.31% and a negative net margin of 21.09%.
-Teladoc Health’s revenue was up 44.6% compared to the same quarter last year.
-During the same period in the previous year, the business earned ($0.27) EPS.
-Equities research analysts expect that Teladoc Health will post -1.62 EPS for the current fiscal year.

-In other Teladoc Health news, SVP Daniel Trencher sold 2,000 shares of the stock in a transaction dated Friday, December 10th.
-The shares were sold at an average price of $95.77, for a total value of $191,540.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, insider Adam C. Vandervoort sold 3,513 shares of the stock in a transaction dated Thursday, March 3rd.
-The shares were sold at an average price of $70.24, for a total transaction of $246,753.12.
+In related news, SVP Andrew Turitz sold 1,754 shares of the stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $70.24, for a total transaction of $123,200.96.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CFO Mala Murthy sold 6,717 shares of the stock in a transaction on Thursday, March 3rd.
+The stock was sold at an average price of $70.24, for a total transaction of $471,802.08.
 The disclosure for this sale can be found here.
-Insiders sold a total of 16,842 shares of company stock valued at $1,234,042 over the last quarter.
-6.47% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders sold 14,842 shares of company stock worth $1,042,502.
+Insiders own 6.47% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-JustInvest LLC bought a new position in shares of Teladoc Health during the fourth quarter worth approximately $208,000.
-Forum Financial Management LP bought a new position in Teladoc Health in the fourth quarter valued at approximately $248,000.
-The Manufacturers Life Insurance Company increased its stake in Teladoc Health by 5.2% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 2,766 shares of the health services provider’s stock valued at $254,000 after acquiring an additional 137 shares during the last quarter.
-NewEdge Advisors LLC increased its stake in Teladoc Health by 17.8% in the fourth quarter.
-NewEdge Advisors LLC now owns 2,886 shares of the health services provider’s stock valued at $265,000 after acquiring an additional 436 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY bought a new position in Teladoc Health in the fourth quarter valued at approximately $277,000.
-86.68% of the stock is currently owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in the business.
+Morgan Stanley lifted its stake in shares of Teladoc Health by 59.5% in the second quarter.
+Morgan Stanley now owns 2,975,722 shares of the health services provider’s stock valued at $494,832,000 after buying an additional 1,109,926 shares in the last quarter.
+Thrivent Financial for Lutherans raised its holdings in shares of Teladoc Health by 9.0% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 490,873 shares of the health services provider’s stock valued at $45,072,000 after purchasing an additional 40,670 shares during the last quarter.
+California State Teachers Retirement System raised its holdings in shares of Teladoc Health by 2.2% in the fourth quarter.
+California State Teachers Retirement System now owns 258,181 shares of the health services provider’s stock valued at $23,706,000 after purchasing an additional 5,528 shares during the last quarter.
+Alliancebernstein L.P. raised its holdings in shares of Teladoc Health by 1.9% in the fourth quarter.
+Alliancebernstein L.P. now owns 72,594 shares of the health services provider’s stock valued at $6,666,000 after purchasing an additional 1,371 shares during the last quarter.
+Finally, State of Tennessee Treasury Department purchased a new stake in shares of Teladoc Health in the fourth quarter valued at about $3,907,000.
+86.68% of the stock is currently owned by hedge funds and other institutional investors.

 Teladoc Health, Inc engages in the provision of telehealthcare services using a technology platform via mobile devices, the Internet, video and phone.
 Its portfolio of services and solutions covers medical subspecialties from non-urgent, episodic needs like flu and upper respiratory infections, to chronic, complicated medical conditions like cancer and congestive heart failure.